-Step 1 – Find a Free Online Service
+Step 1 – Find an online service

-Step 2 – Understand Deadlines
+Step 2 – Know the deadlines

 You need to know when your taxes are due in order to make it through this process successfully.
 After all, learning how to do your taxes really isn’t going to pay off if you don’t do them in time!

-Step 3 – Make a Checklist
+Step 3 – Make a checklist

 On the other side of your checklist, write down things that you believe may lead to deductions.
 If you have kids, there will certainly be deductions and credits associated with them.
 Also, you may be entitled to deductions through things like charitable donations and the interest you pay on your home, so keep an open mind.